hoothin/UserScripts/Pagetual/README.md

 --
 The array["exist", "not exist"] contains "selector of element must exist (for some lazyload element)" & "selector of element must not exist (for some loading placeholder which need scroll into view to load)"

-type
---
-0 means crawl by xpath, 1 or undefined means css selector

 action
 --
 0 means load url and insert with static html, 1 means load by iframe so that dynamic javaScript code on page may effect, 2 means force insert iframe to bottom

 nextLink
 --
-Selector of next page link, disable when set to 0, you can let it to be a array to contains multiple next links.
+Selector or xpath of next page link, disable when set to 0, you can let it to be a array to contains multiple next links.

 nextLinkByUrl
 --